kevinyswong/kevinyswong.github.io/index.md

 <u id="perceptions-media">Perceptions from Media, and Art: Serious vs Popular</u><br>

-  With our realm of knowledge confined to our narrow perceptions and limited experiences which form our inner painting, and given the difficulty of knowing many and varied individuals, our reality is simply what we have come to know, one small fraction of the whole.
-Behind the painting is a window to the
+  We discussed in the Kant section how the images we have of the world are only our mental representations, that the images we perceive of the outer are in fact our internal interpretations created by our senses—our realm of knowledge is confined to our narrow perceptions and limited experiences which form our inner painting.
+Behind this painting is a window to the outside: but how to know that our windows, or someone else's, accurately captures the actual?
+Given the difficulty of getting to know many and varied individuals, our reality is simply the version we have come to know, one small fraction of the whole.
-  outside: but how to know that our windows, or someone else's, accurately captures the actual?
 In the daily crowds of society where strangers exchange hardly a few words or, even if they do, remain behind idle pleasantries, what is the scope of the relation among most people?
 Between one person and another, what can each know of the other beyond the images created from one's own coloration?
-Part of the significance of media representation is predicated on our limitation of not knowing others, that instead of grappling with the overwhelming complexity and drowning quantities of people in an attempt to know individuals, we frame much of our interpretations of people, groups, and reality through received presentations on the blockbuster screen: stock characters, readily understood tropes, marketable motivations, simplified portrayals, story arcs that within the short span of their alotted screentime must resolve to some conventional satisfaction.
+Part of the significance of media representation is predicated on our limitation of not knowing others, that instead of grappling with the overwhelming complexity and drowning quantities of people in an attempt to know individuals, we frame much of our interpretations of people and groups through received presentations on the blockbuster screen: stock characters, readily understood tropes, marketable motivations, simplified portrayals, story arcs that within the short span of their alotted screentime must resolve to some conventional satisfaction.
 Script writers by the pressure of the market must conform to the audience's expectations for the usual dichotomy between light and dark, good and evil, protagonist and antagonist, in another iteration of the hero's journey with the same repeated excitement and denouement, and the creative minds behind a project must, again due to market and social pressure, inject some moralizing undertones, to abide by some agreement that the audience is not critical or reflective enough to see that the naive scheme does not represent the multifaceted layers of reality which are usually informed by multiple vantages and competing interests.
 Yet, because we are cloistered in the narrowness of our experiences and perceptions, after finishing one of these shows or movies, our horizons do not so much as expand as obtain further reinforcement of the same unquestioned assumptions, our minds and outlook remaining inhabited by standard archetypes, manufactured images, and cookie characters right from the stencil, invoked over and again.

   <br>